nextcloud/all-in-one/reverse-proxy.md

 <summary>click here to expand</summary>

 **Disclaimer:** It might be possible that the config below is not working 100% correctly, yet.
 Improvements to it are very welcome!

+The examples below define the dynamic configuration in YAML files.
+If you rather prefer TOML, use a YAML to TOML converter.

 1. Add a `nextcloud.yml` to the Treafik rules folder with the following content